 I talk about, The Fear Returns – along with the disappointment.
 Moving into your early teens, you worried about everything now.
 You forgot what you learned with us.
 You forgot who you are.
 In your attempt to fill the void you sought friends.
 They disappointed you time and again.
 After what we had, you expected friendships to be easy.
 So let’s get started…

 You are really feeling the pressure intensify in everything you are doing.
 It’s been building up to this point and your life is not getting easier.
 In fact, you feel lonelier than you ever have before.
 You have friends and they are all feeling this same fear controlling them.
 They are fearful of not being liked, or pretty enough, or smart enough, or good enough.
-Everyone is facing these same insecurities which makes it even more devastating when the mean kids aim their cruel attacks at you.
+Everyone is facing these same insecurities which makes it even more devastating when the mean kids, the bullies aim their cruel attacks at you.
 To them, it’s funny to watch your ego struggle to match or outsmart theirs.

 This is all just a test to see how healthy or unhealthy your ego really is.

 How much have you allowed fear to control your life, and your connection to your real self and even us?
 When your ego is playing the dominant role in your life it takes everything personally preventing you from seeing what is really going on.
 Did your ego take over, making you feel even worse than you already did?

 Admittedly, it’s a very challenging time in your life.
 It’s also a very powerful time in your life because your body was amped up with hormonal changes.
 This literally gave you a new identity.
 However, the decisions you made in your earlier years finally have the opportunity to come to life.
 Although this felt liberating, the path you chose was generated from those early decisions when you had little information to come to those conclusions.